pauldmccarthy/fsleyes/userdoc/display_space.rst

 FSLeyes can be made to display images in the same manner as FSLView by setting the **Display space** to *FSLView mode*.
 This causes all images to be displayed in a scaled voxel coordinate system, positioned relative to an origin at the centre of voxel ``(0, 0, 0)``.
-Some images will additionally be flipped along the first voxel axis, which is assmed to correspond to left-right.
+Additionally, any images with a voxel-to-world transformation that has a postive determinant will be flipped along the first voxel axis, which is assumed to correspond to left-right.

+.. note:: This mode displays images so that their *voxel coordinate systems*,
+          and not their *world coordinate systems*, are aligned.
+If you are viewing images with different voxel storage orders, there is no guarantee of any form of anatomical alignment across images.

 Scaled voxel space